gene2dis/mgap/README.md

    - --input: The samplesheet file
    - --outdir: The output directory for the output of the pipeline
    - -profile: either docker or conda (not tested yet)
+   - --seq_type: sequencing technology used, either illumina or ont

    *Notice that the pipeline parameters have two dashes (--), while parameters that are for nextflow only have one (-).